replab/replab/sphinxdocs/api/base.rst

 .. module:: +replab

-* `.Str`: provides infrastructure for pretty printing of objects, in a way compatible with Matlab and Octave
 * `.Samplable`: describes a set of elements that can be sampled from
-* `.Domain`: describes a set of elements that can be compared for equality, and sampled from
+* `.Domain`: describes a set of elements that can be compared for equality, and sampled from, obeying `.DomainLaws`

-Str
-+++

-.. autoclass:: Str
+* `.IndexedFamily`: describes a lazily evaluated sequence of elements, with 1-based big integer indices, obeying `.IndexedFamilyLaws`

 Samplable
 +++++++++